-Odin is known as the god of war and sometimes the “all-father” for his purported role in creation or even “val-father” as father of the slain.
+Odin is known as the god of war and sometimes the “all-father” for his purported role in the creation or even “val-father” as the father of the slain.
 According to legend, Odin also had a softer side and has been credited with giving mankind knowledge of poetry and runes.

 Though Odin is portrayed as being noble and righteous, sometimes he’s also named a trickster by the ancient Norse – a character who incited war.

 As one Norse story goes, Odin travelled to Mimir’s Well, the waters of which gave the knowledge of all things.
 For a drink from the well, Odin gouged out his eye for Mimir.
 Thus, Odin is always pictured with one eye.
 He’s also usually accompanied by his animal familiars, two wolves and two ravens.

 How could he have fathered Lothbrok or one of his ascendants?
 Odin may have travelled “Midgard,” the home of man, seducing women.
 For this reason, Odin was accused of being the father of many illegitimate children in Viking times.